Pathocrats Want To Destroy You

 torture (cutting off ears, pulling out eyes), murder, rape (sodomy, rectal prolapse), harm to the target’s friends, pets, and property, neglect (e.g., of children), physical assault and threats

-early death, healthy problems, suicide attempts and ideation, worn out immune system, physical exhaustion, sleep difficulties, headaches, high blood pressure, panic attacks, stress-related illnesses, fertility problems
+early death, health problems, suicide attempts and ideation, worn out immune system, physical exhaustion, sleep difficulties, headaches, high blood pressure, panic attacks, stress-related illnesses, fertility problems

 Pathocrats love torture, and what they get up to is probably worse than you can imagine.
 Read